 10. Check all the documentation

-If you’re doing Advance Assurance application on the SeedLegals platform, our team will ensure you have everything is in place.
-We get sent Advance Assurance applications to review every day, so we know what things HMRC are looking out for, the things that HMRC neglect to tell you on their website!
-Remember to include your application form and all the additional documentation need for the application including:
+If you’re doing an Advance Assurance application on the SeedLegals platform, our team will ensure you have everything in place.
+We get sent Advance Assurance applications to review every day, so we know what things HMRC are looking out for, the things that HMRC neglect to tell you on their website.
+Remember to include your application form and all the additional documentation you need for the application including:

 - Business plan